Al-Tabari: Tabari's ordeal with Hanbalites

+The verse is: And rise at ˹the last˺ part of the night, offering additional prayers, so your Lord may raise you to a station of praise.
-In the books of Tafsir (interpretation of the Qur'an), authors indicated that the Praiseworthy Station (al-Maqam al-Mahmud) mentioned in the above verse is the most highest place in Paradise, which will be granted to the Prophet Muhammad and none else, and the position of intercession (Shafa'a) will be giving to him by permission of Allah/God on behalf of the believers on the Day of Judgment.
-The Prophet Muhammad will intercede on their behalf, so that Allah/God will relieve them of the suffering of such a situation.

-However, the Hanbalites interpreted the Praiseworthy Station as the seating of the Prophet Muhammad by Allah/God on the Throne, despite the overall weakness of the narrations supporting it.
+In the books of Tafsir (interpretation of the Qur'an), authors said that the Praiseworthy Station (al-Maqam al-Mahmud) said in the above verse is the most highest place in Paradise, which will be granted to the Muhammad and none else, and the position of intercession (Shafa'a) will be giving to him by permission of God on behalf of the believers on the Day of Judgment.
+Muhammad will intercede on their behalf, so that God will relieve them of the suffering of such a situation.
+However, the Hanbalites interpreted the Praiseworthy Station as the seat of Muhammad by God on the Throne, despite the overall weakness of the narrations supporting it.

 Al-Tabari is said to have declared bluntly that it was absurd.
 Moreover, he recited:

 Upon hearing this, the fanatic Hanbali followers attacked him fiercely, and stoned his residence and caused a serious disturbance which had to be subdued by force.
 Trouble with the Hanbalites that took a similar form was also reported at the time of al-Tabari's death.
 In connection with it, Nazuk is mentioned as chief of police.
 He was appointed to this position only in 310/922, the year al-Tabari died, but he appears to have held high positions in the police before, and may already have been in charge of al-Tabari's protection against potential Hanbalite violence.
 In 309/921, the wazir 'Ali b.
 'Isa had offered al-Tabari the opportunity to debate the matter with the Hanbalites in his residence.
 Al-Tabari agreed, but the Hanbalites did not show up.
 However, shortly before his death, Hanbalite rioters supposedly pelted his house with stones so numerous that they formed a large wall in front of it.

 According to Franz Rosenthal, "The role of Hanbalite hostility, though real, seems to have been exaggerated in connection with his death as it was in his life."
 He further adds that "Those who knew Tabari best always played down the inconveniences he suffered from the Hanbalites."